Sammons/Tutorials/README.md

-Synchronous Execution - Node.js Tut.
+Sequential Execution - Node.js Tut.
 =========

 Sometimes with node you will have a series of things you want to have happen, but you are having difficulties with the async nature of node.js.